manafsulleyman/automated-script-patient-creation-management-system/README.md

 8. Open the **helper_base.py** file in the Helper folder and replace the value of the **base_url** on line 8 with it.

 9. Open the terminal and type the word **behave** and hit enter.

+NB: You need Python on your local machine.